 In 2002, Jones portrayed a band director out to prove that he has the best band/drumline that the historical black colleges and universities have to offer in the drama "Drumline," a feature looselybased on the life of music producer Dallas Austin.
 He has also appeared in movies like "Biker Boyz," "Runaway Jury," "House of D," "I Think I Love My Wife" and more.

 Jones has appeared in numerous television series including "Rules of Engagement," "Necessary Roughness," "House M.D." and "Pushing Daisies."
 He is also set to star in the upcoming FOX series "Sleepy Hollow," a modern-day take on "The Legend of Sleepy Hollow," which follows Ichabod Crane as he partners with Sleepy Hollow's local female sheriff to solve the mysteries of a town ravaged by the battle between good and evil.

-All American Speakers is a speakers bureau and booking agency providing information on booking Orlando Jones for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Orlando Jones speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Orlando Jones for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Orlando Jones speaking fees, availability, speech topics and cost to hire for your next live or virtual event.